Consistency of Honest Decision Trees and Random Forests: Consistency for a single tree

 \subsection{Uniform consistency}

 It is of interest to establish uniform consistency in the test value $x \in [0,1]^d$.
-The exact problem we consider is uniform convergence in the components $\widehat{m}$ and $\widehat{f}$.
-This need not translate into uniform convergence of the tree estimator $T$ since we cannot guarantee that $\widehat{f}(x, \theta)$ is not equal to zero for some $x \in [0,1]^d$, causing $T(x, \theta)$ to blow up, so uniform consistency of the components is as close as we can get.
+The strategy is to establish uniform consistency in $\widehat{m}$ and $\widehat{f}$, which then translates into uniform consistency of $T$ due to compactness of the covariate domain.
 The following theorem contains both a weak and a strong uniform convergence statement for the components.
 In the theorem, the infimum over all possible leaf volumes,

-is an essential component, and describing the exact behaviour of this infimum is essential for establishing uniform convergence results for concrete splitting schemes.
-We make the remark that, despite the supremum running over an uncountable set, this infimum is actually measurable, since we only have a finite number of leaves for a fixed $n$.
+is an essential quantity, and describing the exact behaviour of this infimum is essential for establishing uniform convergence results for concrete splitting schemes.
+We make the remark that, despite the supremum running over an uncountable set, this infimum is actually measurable, since we only have a finite number of leaves.

 The only difference in establishing weak and strong uniform convergence is the requirement on the asymptotic behaviour of the quantity $\underline{v}_n$ and an auxiliary sequence $\{M_n\}$ which is relevant only for the case where $Y$ is unbounded, see also the corollary below.